 If you find the A/C doesn't cool as it used to, take it to an RV dealer to get it checked.
 It could be low on refrigerant (Freon, for example) and they are trained to inspect the unit and fill it up.
 Never attempt to do any repairs yourself.

 I count the RV air conditioner as a luxury.
 When camping in a tent, you don't have that kind of air.
-You can put a box fan in a tent, but it just don't cool the hot temperatures.
+You can put a box fan in a tent, but it just doesn't cool the hot temperatures.
 All they do is circulate the hot air around.
+A better solution for tents might be a portable air conditioner, the size of a large flashlight.

 Remember to use safety precautions when using any electrical appliance in a tent.
 Make sure the box fan doesn't tip over during the time it is on.
 It may overheat and burn.
 Severe damage can cause the tent to be unusable.